If a person is told to do something no questions asked, it means they are to do it and not ask for any further information.

 The Origin Of ‘No Questions Asked’

 This expression has been around since at least the 1700s.
-An example of this phrase being used in writing comes from the Take The London Magazine from the year 1757, and there’s a part inside that reads:
+An example of this phrase being used in print comes from the Take The London Magazine from the year 1757.
+There’s a part inside that reads:

 “Whoever brings her to Mrs. Trolly’s above-mentioned, or to the guard-room at E Whitehall, shall have fifty guineas reward, and no questions asked.”

-In addition, quotes that contain a phrase may be taken from old newspapers, poems, or books that were written centuries ago.
-If I quote a book from 1650 because it uses an expression, that does not necessarily mean the expression originates from this book.
+Note: The quotes on here are generally the earliest I have seen of the phrase in print.
+Oftentimes, these quotes come from old newspapers or books that were written centuries ago.
+However, just because an an expression appears in an old newspaper or book and it gets quoted on here, that does not necessarily mean the expression originates from that source.
 It simply means the saying is at least that old.